Hiring A Private Investigator In A Texas Divorce

 Private investigators who do not work within the bounds of the law can create substantial problems and there is the possibility that any evidence obtained from these investigators might not be capable of being used in a court of law.
 Individuals can also face substantial expenses as a result of hiring an investigator and often find that the presence of a private investigator increases the tension involved in the divorce process.

-The Assistance Of An Experienced Family Law Attorney
+The Assistance Of An Experienced Family Law Lawyer

 Ultimately, each individual must make the personal decision of whether or not to retain the services of a private investigator.
 Investigators should be emotionally prepared for any information that might be discovered by such a search.
-Before deciding whether to hire a private investigator, individuals should consult with a knowledgeable attorney at Conner & Lindamood, P.C. in Houston to ensure that if a private investigator is hired, the investigator obtains evidence in a lawful way.
+Before deciding whether to hire a private investigator, individuals should consult with a knowledgeable lawyer at Lindamood & Robinson, P.C. in Houston to ensure that if a private investigator is hired, the investigator obtains evidence in a lawful way.